 The Catalyst Grant Program is designed to quickly respond to emerging and unmet community needs.
 These one-time grants of up to $20,000 provide support for pilot projects, events, initiatives, capacity-building, program development, or capital needs.

 The Catalyst Grant Program offers two open grant cycles per year.
-The application submission deadline for the Winter grant cycle is January 15th, and the deadline for the Summer cycle is July 15th.
+The application submission deadline for the Winter grant cycle is January 15th, Spring grant cycle is April 15th and the deadline for the Fall cycle is September 15th.
 If submission deadlines fall on a weekend or holiday, applications will be due the next business day by 4:00 pm CST.

 The first step in the Catalyst application process for both new and returning applicants is to complete an Eligibility Quiz.
 Applicants should begin the inquiry process by completing the Eligibility Quiz at least four weeks prior to the application deadline.
 Catalyst grants are highly competitive.
 Ordean is unable to fund all submitted proposals, even if they meet program guidelines, as there are limited funds available annually.